aspelund/story-func/README.md

 Story-func is a simple library created to support developers to embrace a declarative programming paradigm.
 The principles that this library is meant to support are the following:

+## Installation

+    npm install story-func

+In the code, simply import `storify` and `given`.

+    import { storify, given } from 'story-fun';

+Look at the example below to try it out.

 ## Principles

 1. Clarity on how logic impacts object transformation